JCalderan/xebicon2019-spinnaker-handson/part1/README.md

 # Get Started
-In this hands on we will focus on using **Spinnaker** in order to orchestrate deployment of resources on Kubernetes.
+In this hands-on we will focus on using **Spinnaker** in order to orchestrate deployment of resources on Kubernetes.

 > Spinnaker is a cloud native Continuous Deployment tool developed by Netflix in collaboration with Google, Pivotal, and Microsoft.